 We also know that dementia care is not for everyone.
 While some caregivers have a personality that makes for a perfect fit, others do not.
-That’s why we employ our “Harmony Match” caregiver matching system to ensure the best possible match between each caregiver’s skill set and each client’s needs.
+That’s why we employ our “Multi-Step Matching System” caregiver matching system to ensure the best possible match between each caregiver’s skill set and each client’s needs.

 All of this is framed by our one-to-one caregiver-to-client attention.
 Our caregiver’s attention is always focused on one person at all times.
 No distractions from other individuals or events, just 1-to-1 Person-Centered Dementia Care.

 Roughly 5.7 million Americans are living with age-related dementia right now.
 In fact, dementia is one of the leading causes of dependency and mental impairment among the elderly population.

 Dementia is a syndrome marked by a permanent and progressive decline in mental function.
 An umbrella term, dementia encompasses several cognitive disorders that cause chronic memory loss, impaired reasoning, or personality changes.

 When dementia is suspected, a doctor might administer a mental skills test to evaluate disorientation, disorganization, language impairment, and memory loss.
 Dementia is confirmed when cognitive decline is observed in any three of these areas.

 Alzheimer’s disease is a specific disorder that accounts for roughly 70% to 80% of all dementia cases.
 People suffering from Alzheimer’s experience the slow and irreversible loss of memory and thinking skills.
 Eventually, Alzheimer’s robs victims of the ability to perform even the simplest tasks.